nbessi/odoo_new_api_guideline/source/decorator.rst

 @api.one
 --------

-This decorator loop automatically on Records of RecordSet for you.
+This decorator loops automatically on Records of RecordSet for you.
 Self is redefined as current record: ::

   @api.one